 Birdlife in these forests is rich, including numerous warblers, flycatchers, and timaliids, but in the rainy season they are remarkably silent, and you don’t notice them much.
 Their breeding season is over, and adult birds are busy building up fat deposits for the coming winter, while their fledged young learn from them.

-Vegetation in these clearings is often lush, including a very common, yellow-flowered poppy, Meconopsis paniculata, which can grow to 2 metres tall.
+Vegetation in these clearings is often lush, including a very common, yellow-flowered poppy, Meconopsis paniculata, which can grow to a height of 2 m.
 Altogether, 17 species of these gorgeous poppies are found in the Himalaya, some of which, incidentally, are cultivated in Europe.
 Meconopsis species readily hybridize, sometimes making them difficult to identify.
 However, M. paniculata, M. regia, and the small, extremely hairy M. horridula, are easily recognized.
 Many of these poppies often thrive on grazing grounds, as grazing animals avoid them.

-Among the shrubs, I observe numerous herbs, such as a dark-blue primrose, Primula wollastonii, a strange-looking lousewort, Pedicularis trichoglossa, Cyananthus incanus, of the bellflower family, and an aster, Aster diplostephioides, with flowers up to 8 centimetres across.
-Wet areas are often dominated by buttercup (Ranunculus) and cranesbill (Geranium), sometimes together with a beautiful yellow primrose, Primula sikkimensis, which grows to almost one metre tall.
+Among the shrubs, I observe numerous herbs, such as a dark-blue primrose, Primula wollastonii, a strange-looking lousewort, Pedicularis trichoglossa, Cyananthus incanus, of the bellflower family, and an aster, Aster diplostephioides, with flowers up to 8 cm across.
+Wet areas are often dominated by buttercup (Ranunculus) and cranesbill (Geranium), sometimes together with a beautiful yellow primrose, Primula sikkimensis, which grows to almost 1 m tall.

 Birdlife is sparse in this area, mostly comprising passerines, such as rufous-breasted accentor (Prunella strophiata), beautiful rosefinch (Carpodacus pulcherrimus), and blue-fronted redstart (Phoenicurus frontalis).

 The Upper Rolwaling Valley, situated at an altitude of c.
 4,500 m, makes its beginning at the mouth of the enormous Trakarding Glacier.
-From here, a risky trail follows a ridge of deposited moraine, stretching alongside the glacier, then climbs over a 5,755-metre-high pass, the Tashi Labsta, which leads into Sagarmatha National Park.
+From here, a risky trail follows a ridge of deposited moraine, stretching alongside the glacier, then climbs over the Tashi Labsta Pass (5755 m), which leads into Sagarmatha National Park.
 Behind an embankment of moraine in front of the glacier, melt water has created a large lake, named Tso Rolpa.
 To prevent a devastating tidal wave, in case the bank should one day burst, a weir has been constructed, draining the lake water at a steady flow.

 Around Tso Rolpa, the landscape is stony and barren, and very few plants grow here.
-I notice a violet composite, Allardia glabra, a pale-yellow lousewort, Pedicularis scullyana, and a peculiar saxifrage, Saxifraga brunonis, with bright yellow flowers peeping out from an entangled mass of red runners, each up to one metre long.
+I notice a violet composite, Allardia glabra, a pale-yellow lousewort, Pedicularis scullyana, and a peculiar saxifrage, Saxifraga brunonis, with bright yellow flowers peeping out from an entangled mass of red runners, each up to 1 m long.